vadimv/server-components/README.md

 Any change made on the client-side potentially needs to be reflected on the API and the server-side.
 Isn't it like to develop and support effectively two applications instead of one?

-An RSP UI lives on the server-side abstracts the client-side.
+An RSP UI lives on the server-side and abstracts the client-side.
 The browser acts more like a terminal for Unix X Window System, it only feeds events to the server and updates the presentation to the incoming commands.